Visual Arts: No Jobs in the Arts CIC

 25+

-Visual Art Opportunities
+Visual Arts Opportunities

-Visual Art Representation
+Visual Arts Representation

+No Jobs in the Arts is also testing and establishing new representation and support frameworks for early-career creative work.
 Anyone can support the work NJITA by making a donation.
 Also by signing up to their newsletter, and following them on Instagram, Facebook, or LinkedIn.

 Skip to content